GlosuU/bayograff/README.md

 # bayograff

-Write an autobiography, a journal or a chronology online
+Write an autobiography, a journal, or a chronology online

 ## Necessary external accounts (add private parameters to .env file)